Golden retriever at the vet

 Will spaying/neutering change an animal’s personality?

-While spaying/neutering an animal may result in less aggression and a reduced likelihood of territorial spraying, the surgery doesn’t not change their personality.
+While spaying/neutering an animal may result in less aggression and a reduced likelihood of territorial spraying, the surgery doesn’t change their personality.

 Should stray or feral animals be spayed and neutered?